Skillet creamed corn is comfort food at its best! By using frozen corn, you can easily achieve that fresh from the garden taste year round.

 Cook the corn 5-7 minutes, stirring occasionally, and then remove the corn and onion mixture from the heat.

-Ahh, I might just be able to make it through the winter with this dish!
+Ahh, I might just be able to make it through the winter with this skillet creamed corn!
 How about you?

 Sharing at: Wow Us Wednesday@Savvy Southern Style